Indians in Afghanistan: Attacks on Indians

 In 2008, an attack on the Indian Embassy in Afghanistan killed 58 people and wounded 141.
 The attacks killed an Indian defense attaché, a political consul, two embassy security guards, six Afghan police officers and many Afghan civilians.

 International officials believe, Pakistan's Inter-Services Intelligence masterminded the attacks while the Lashkar-e-Taiba in collaboration with the Haqqani network carried out the attacks.
 Afghan President Hamid Karzai terming the attacks an "abominable act" by "the enemies of Afghanistan's friendship with India" said the Indian Embassy bombing in Kabul was the work of "Pakistani agents".
 He also stated, "India has made a significant contribution to development and reconstruction efforts in Afghanistan.
 Resorting to these types of hellish acts will not damage the friendly relationship between Afghanistan and India."
 United States President George W. Bush confronted Pakistani Prime Minister Yousuf Raza Gilani with evidence and warned him that in the case of another such attack he would have to take "serious action".
 Pakistan denied any involvement in the attacks.
 Pakistani foreign ministry spokesman Mohammed Sadiq said there was not enough evidence of ISI involvement.

 In 2009, a second attack on the Indian embassy killed 17 people.
 The Haqqani network was blamed for the attack.
 In 2011, Mike Mullen, Chairman of the U.S. Joint Chiefs of Staff, stated the Haqqani network was in many ways "a strategic arm of Pakistan's Inter-Services Intelligence Agency".

 In 2010, six Indian construction workers and several Indian doctors were killed in terrorist attacks on two Kabul guesthouses often frequented by Indians.
 Saeed Ansari, the spokesman for Afghanistan's National Directorate of Security, said the militants who attacked the Indian guesthouse were speaking Urdu, Pakistan's official language.
 "We are very close to the exact proof and evidence that the attack on the Indian guesthouse ... was carried out by Lashkar-e-Taiba network, who are dependent on the Pakistan military."

 In 2019, 4 Indian nationals were kidnapped by Haqqani network.
-However, they were rescued in a special exfiltration operation was undertaken by R&AW.
+However, they were rescued in a special exfiltration operation undertaken by R&AW.